Fortynine Palms Oasis

-Fortynine Palms Oasis is a three-mile, out and back trail located in Joshua Tree National Park in California, with a 300-foot elevation gain in both directions.
+Fortynine Palms Oasis is in oasis located in Joshua Tree National Park, California, accessible via the Fortynine Palms Oasis Trail, a three-mile, out and back trail, with a 300-foot elevation gain in both directions.

 Information

 The trail starts at Fortynine Palms Parking Area, goes up and over a ridge dotted with barrel cacti, and descends to a palm oasis in a rocky canyon.
 The palm trees were planted by miners in the early 1900s to easily locate the natural spring located there.
 The oasis is frequently used as a watering hole for bighorn sheep.
 In July 2018 a Canadian hiker, Paul Miller, went missing while on the trail.
 His remains were found off the trail in January 2020.